 To open a new Incognito window in Chrome, right-click on the Chrome icon and select “New incognito window”.

-Solution 6: Updating your Browser
+Solution 6: Update your Browser

 Note: Also try streaming videos in a different browser than the one you are using.
 This way we will be able to determine whether the problem is with your browser or it is happening with all the browsers on your computer.